marcelluethi/scaltair/README.md

 ### Example

-Here is an example using Scaltair to quickly visualize and display a dataset with the native Vega-Lite renderer in the Browser:
+Here is an example using Scaltair to quickly visualize and display a dataset with the native Vega-Lite renderer in the browser:

 ```scala
 import scaltair.*